graik/autotesting/README.md

 # autotesting

-This is a fully self-contained extension to the standard PyUnit testing framework.
+This is a low-footprint, fully self-contained extension to the standard PyUnit testing framework.
 The main features are:

   * fully automatic collection of test cases from a package